PoslinskiNet/ember-testing-guide/README.md

 # Don’t overuse beforeEach/afterEach hooks

 Those hooks should be fulfilled with setup only for the most shared part of the given test file.
-If you need a set up that is very specific to only a single test in your test file, you should always put it into the specific test, rather than in the general setup.
-Otherwise it can lead to many problems and reduce the readability of the test.
-Also, it makes it harder to change tests, because you can break some of them when you modify body of those hooks.
+If you need a  setup that is very specific to only a single test in your test file, you should always put it into the specific test, rather than in the general setup.
+Otherwise, it can lead to many problems and reduce the readability of the test.
+Also, it makes it harder to change tests, because you can break some of them when you modify the body of those hooks.

 <p align="right"><a href="#Table-of-Contents">back to top :arrow_up:</a></p>

 * * *

 # Blueprints
 You can save your time with blueprints.
-The blueprints available are listed here:
+The available blueprints are listed here:

 https://github.com/emberjs/ember.js/tree/master/blueprints